AnCoder123/RDPrompter/README.md

 **Parameter setting**

 + The main parameters of this project are present in the configuration files('./config/XXX.yaml').
+Before training the model, the related parameters need to be updated in the configuration files according to the runtime environment.
 + Explanation of important parameters:
     ```shell
     train:
       experiment_name: '' # The project name
-      class_name: '' # The class name
+      class_name: '' # The test class set,such as Fold1

       model:
         sam_name: 'sem_sam'